jundalisay/superblist/content/en/research/indian/yoga/book-3/chapter-02c.md

 heading: "Chapter 2c"
 weight: 12
 author: "Patanjali"
-description: "The personal self seeks to feast on life, through a failure to perceive the distinction between the personal self and the spiritual man"
+description: "The personal self seeks to feast on life by failing to perceive the distinction between the personal self and the spirit"
 image: "/covers/yoga.png"
 icon: "/flags/in.png"
 ---

-35. The personal self seeks to feast on life, through a failure to perceive the distinction between the personal self and the spiritual man.
+{{< s v="35" >}} The personal self seeks to feast on life, through a failure to perceive the distinction between the personal self and the spiritual man.

 All personal experience really exists for the sake of another: namely, the spiritual man.
 By perfectly concentrated Meditation on experience for the sake of the Self, comes a knowledge of the spiritual man.